-Transplantation issues: Kidney donors and children in need of transplantsNovember 2nd, 2012 in Other /
+Transplantation issues: Kidney donors and children in need of transplantsNovember 2, 2012 in Medicine & Health / Other

 Three studies presented during the American Society of Nephrology's Annual Kidney Week provide new information related to kidney transplantation—specifically, the post-transplant health of kidney donors and the racial disparities faced by children in need of transplants.